AuroraLeport/IndependentProjects/Windfall_aleport/README.md

 xgb was chosen because
     features are right skewed.
-Tree based algos can handle this. features are more interpretable when unscaled.
-It takes less effort to leave them as is rather than scale them, then scale them back. xgb does not require scaling. the problem space is non-linear.
+Tree based algos can handle this. features are more interpretable when they are not transformed.
+It takes less effort to leave them as is rather than have to scale/transform them and then scale them back for interpretablility. tree based methods do not require transformation/scaling. the problem space is non-linear.
 A tree based approach is therefore appropriate. a weight can be added to xgb to balance a highly imballanced dataset.